Sallie Aprahamian has been directing television for over two decades.

 More recently Sallie was lead director on the cult TV series Lip Service 2 and has worked on the last three series of The Dumping Ground and teen drama Wolfblood for CBBC.
 The latter won her a BAFTA nomination in 2015 and she has just been nominated for a BAFTA for The Dumping Ground.

-Sally recently directed three episodes of the brand new adaptation of The Worst Witch for CBBC/ZDF/Netflix.
-Her epsiodes are due to TX on 2nd Feb/8th Feb and 15th Feb 2017.
+Sally directed three episodes of the brand new adaptation of The Worst Witch for CBBC/ZDF/Netflix and is currently directing on Hetty Feather Series 4 for CBBC.

 Sallie Aprahamian is represented by Frances Arnold